NOTE: THE 2018 CLASS IS CURRENTLY FULL. HOWEVER, YOU CAN SIGN UP FOR THE WAIT LIST IF YOU ARE STILL INTERESTED.

 Classes include hands on projects, tours, guest speakers and instruction from professionals at the Burbank Recycle Center.

 Graduates of the Master Recycler Program will have attended all seven courses, PLUS performed 30 hours of volunteer work or individual projects that focus on waste reduction, thoughtful consumption, composting or recycling.

-Class schedule: (All classes will be held at the Burbank Recycle Center, 500 S. Flower Street, unless there is a tour or special engagement) The following is a tentative schedule and is subject to change:
+(All classes will be held at the Burbank Recycle Center, 500 S. Flower Street, unless there is a tour or special engagement)

 Class 1: Recycling 101: There’s No Such Thing as “Away”